 In 1855, he went to Kansas in response to the Nebraska-Kansas Act and the pro-slavery people who were also moving to Kansas.
 In 1856 he was involved in a violent retaliation for the killing of free settlers in Kansas and that resulted in death of five pro-slavery men.
 On October 16, 1859, John Brown led his infamous attack at Harper’s Ferry and was captured on October 18th.
 He was severely wounded, and was brought into the court house on a stretcher.
 Charged with conspiring with slaves to commit treason and murder, Brown was tried, convicted, and executed by the state of Virginia, even though the crime was under federal jurisdiction.
 John Brown was convicted November 2 and hung on December 2, 1859.
 In the intervening days, he wrote many letters to encourage the abolitionist movement and discussed his impending death as working for God’s will.
 For some, he was a martyr who died to free enslaved people; for others, he was a violent criminal.

 By 1862, “John Brown’s Body” being sung and whistled all over the North.[iii]
 This is the song we now know as The Battle Hymn of the Republic, a song with lyrics that have changed over time.
-The Library of Congress has a page exploring this song, with links to song sheets and even a 1917 vocal performance.[iv]
+The Library of Congress has resources exploring this song, with links to song sheets and even a 1917 vocal performance.[iv]

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478

 The State of Connecticut is an Affirmative Action/Equal Opportunity Employer and strongly encourages the applications of women, minorities, and persons with disabilities.